carpentries-incubator/python-novice-programming-gapminder/_episodes/01-intro.md

 * floating point numbers, and
 * strings.

-In the example above, variable `weight_kg` has an integer value of `60`.
+In the example above, variable `gdpPercapUSD` has an integer value of `2449`.
-If we want to more precisely track the weight of our patient, we can use a floating point value by executing:
+If we want to capture the gdp per capita of the country more precisely we can use a floating point value by executing:

 ~~~
-weight_kg = 60.3
+gdpPercapUSD = 2449.008185
 ~~~
 {: .language-python}

 To create a string, we add single or double quotes around some text.
-To identify and track a patient throughout our study, we can assign each person a unique identifier by storing it in a string:
+To keep track of the year we are working with we can store the year in a string:

 ~~~
-patient_id = '001'
+year = "1952"
 ~~~
 {: .language-python}

 ## Using Variables in Python

 Once we have data stored with variable names, we can make use of it in calculations.
-We may want to store our patient's weight in pounds as well as kilograms:
+We may want to store the country's gdp percapita in US dollars and in British pounds:

 ~~~
-weight_lb = 2.2 * weight_kg
+gdpPercapGBP = gdpPercapUSD * 0.779063
 ~~~
 {: .language-python}

-We might decide to add a prefix to our patient identifier:
+We could add the year to the label `gdpPercap_`

 ~~~
-patient_id = 'inflam_' + patient_id
+columnlabel = 'gdpPercap_' + year
 ~~~
 {: .language-python}